 If you’re unable to change the relationship, end it.
 This is difficult, but it applies to any relationship: family, friends, lovers, co-workers, acquaintances.
-If someone is only draining your life, it’s perfectly acceptable to tell them: “This relationship is no longer right for me, so I must end it—I must move on.”
+If someone is only draining your life, it’s perfectly acceptable to tell them: “This relationship is no longer right for me, so I must move on.”

-It’s okay to move on.
 You owe it to yourself to move on.
 You owe it to yourself to be happy in your relationships.
 You are in control.

 Moving on is sometimes the only way to develop new, empowering relationships.
 Starting anew, empty-handed and full-hearted, you can build fresher, stronger, more supportive relationships—important relationships that allow you to have fun, be happy, and to contribute beyond yourself.
 These are the relationships we all need.